Rebecca’s Autumn Table Styling Tips

 Once you’ve dressed your table, take a step back to see if there’s anything else you can add for that finishing flourish, that will really elevate the occasion.
 For example, you could add small stems of herbs or flowers to napkins.

-I’ve collaborated with art studio Pomarius this season, to offer a collection of bronze cast seasonal objects which are perfect for adding an elegant decorative touch to your table, as well as being beautiful objet d’art for the home.
+Our collaboration with art studio Pomarius offers a collection of bronze cast seasonal objects which are perfect for adding an elegant decorative touch to your table, as well as being beautiful objet d’art for the home.
 The sweet chestnut and sycamore leaf dishes have a distinct autumnal feel, while the bronze cast figs and pomegranates can be placed along the table or on place settings to add to the autumnal aesthetic.

-Browse our Autumn collection for more inspiration for styling your own seasonal table at home.
+Browse our Autumn Table collection for more inspiration to style your own seasonal table at home.